lihongan/simpletest-grpc/README.md

 # simpletest-grpc
-simple test client and server for gRPC
+simple containerized client and server for gRPC testing in OpenShift/Kubernetes.